chaschev/bear/README.md

 # Welcome the Bear!

-Bear is a lightweight remote automation tool for Java.
-Bear differs from other existing deployment tools by using OOP, static types and fluent programming techniques.
+Bear is a lightweight remote automation tool for Groovy/Java/JVM.
+Bear allows your to deploy projects, setup your cluster, install software to your remote machines.
+Bear differs from other existing tools in that it's using programmatic approach - your deployment is a regular Java class which may have it's `main()`.
+Bear also uses static types, chained method calls, FP and fluent programming techniques.

+The goal of Bear is to provide less learning experience with help of the existing Java IDEs.
+Bear tries to minimize reading documentation and proposes using IDE features like code completion or quick method lookup to create your deployment project.

+First version of Bear has been released on January 12th, 2014 and is a work in progress.
 It first started as a Capistrano clone, but then grew into a different project.

-First version of Bear has been released on January 12th, 2014 and is a work in progress.

-To quickly start using the Bear, check out the [Quick Start Guide](https://github.com/chaschev/bear/wiki/1.1.1.-Demo.-List-a-remote-dir).
+To quickly start using Bear, check out the [Quick Start Guide](https://github.com/chaschev/bear/wiki/1.1.1.-Demo.-List-a-remote-dir).

 You may find an interesting topic to read in our [Wiki](https://github.com/chaschev/bear/wiki).